 When you go in for an operation in the hospital, it’s normal to worry about potential surgical complications.
 However, it’s also important to be aware doctors can be careless, choosing to not follow the rules that others follow when using anesthesia during the procedure.
 In fact, in 2016, three percent of payment amounts awarded for malpractice allegations were due to anesthesia issues.
-In Ohio, insurance companies representing hospitals and doctors paid approximately a total of $2.4 – 3 million for anesthesia malpractice cases in 2016.
+In Ohio, insurance companies representing hospitals and doctors paid approximately a total of $2.4 – 3 million for anesthesia error cases in 2016.
 All of these payouts could have been prevented if the anesthesiologist simply followed the rules other doctors must follow.

 Anesthesia is common in surgical procedures today.
 When a patient undergoes surgery, they are usually “put under.”
 Anesthesia is used to relax a patient, block their pain, make them sleepy and forgetful, or ensure the patient is unconscious during surgery.
 In some cases, the anesthesia may only put the patient into a semi-conscious state.
 Drugs, medications, and/or gasses are all effective.
 There are three types of anesthesia:

 An anesthesiologist is responsible for administering anesthesia.
 They are also in charge of keeping the patient sedated during surgery.
 In addition, they will monitor vital signs and ensure everything is going smoothly.
 However, things don’t always work as intended.
 All too often, a patient faces injuries due to improper delivery of anesthesia.
 When the anesthesiologist fails to follow the safety rules in place and causes an injury or death, it is likely a case of anesthesia malpractice.